Are you spending time to cook for your guests but then serving overcooked, chewy, undercooked, or dry meat?

 A recipe can guide you on the cooking temperature for pork and how long you need to cook.
 Use the timer in your oven or set the time using your phone.

 Remember to cook your pork for 20 – 25 minutes for every pound of pork you add.
-If your smoking pork loin for pulled pork you will want to cook too it 205°F so that it is easier to shred.
+If you are smoking pork loin for pulled pork you will want to cook too it to 200°F – 205°F so that it is easier to shred.

 To be certain your meat is ready, cook at the proper temperature and add some extra minutes to the cooking time.